 Someone Got Hurt.
 Now What?

 Be ready before the next incident.
-No spam.

 The problem, in one sentence.